Gengsu07/DEGengsuProject/README.md

 1. Clone this repo, and create Rawg API here: `https://rawg.io/apidocs`
 2. Prepare service-account-json from Google Cloud.
 For easy deployment purpose only, we can use role as Owner.
-3. Replace 'dev-' in dev-secrets.toml in .dlt and dev-profiles.yml inside GengsuDEZoomcamp/bg_rawg.
+3. Replace 'dev-' from dev-secrets.toml in .dlt and dev-profiles.yml inside GengsuDEZoomcamp/bg_rawg.
 Don't forget to fill credential details here.
 4. Install gcloud SDK
 5. login google cloud via cli: